U.S. to pull last troops from north Syria as Turkey presses offensive against Kurds

 “In the last 24 hours, we learned that (the Turks) likely intend to extend their attack further south than originally planned, and to the west,” Esper said in an interview with CBS.
 “We also have learned in the last 24 hours that the ...
 SDF are looking to cut a deal, if you will, with the Syrians and the Russians to counter-attack against the Turks in the north.”

-A Syrian Kurdish politician told Reuters on Sunday that SDF and Syrian government officials have been holding negotiations at a Russian airbase in Syria, and expressed hope for a deal that would halt a Turkish attack.
+A Syrian Kurdish politician told Reuters that SDF and Syrian government officials have been holding negotiations at a Russian airbase in Syria, and expressed hope for a deal that would halt a Turkish attack.

 Syrian state media reported that the Syrian army has begun deploying its troops to northern battlefronts to confront “Turkish aggression” on Syrian territory.